Internetperson-dev/proton-cachyos-dxvk-gplasync/README.md

 gplasync was a way to get Asynchronous shaders in DXVK.
 This would prevent some shader compilation stutter which can be helpful in certain cases at the cost of potentially having some graphical glitches.

 Using a older version of Proton is not a good idea for performance, or compatibility concerns.
 For example missing out on the video playback improvements in Proton-GE 11.
 This is why this fork was made.
-(Mainly to see if combining this with shader compilation could reduce stutters in one my problem games Persona 3 Reload on an Nvidia graphics card, even with Steam's background shader caching and shader processing before launching enabled.)

 It is used by applying `DXVK_ASYNC=1 %command%`  as a launch option in Steam after installing this custom version of Proton in Steam/compatibilitytools.d/